Should I Be a Health Care Advocate?

 Health care advocates make it their mission to promote reform and provide support in the health care industry.
-They may fill a variety of positions in existing advocacy organizations or choose to create their own.
+Many advocates work directly with clients, assisting them in obtaining medical insurance and operating as a liaison between insurance companies, providers, and the client.
+Others may fill a variety of positions in existing advocacy organizations or choose to create their own.
 Advocacy falls under the nonprofit sector, sometimes called the independent sector.
 Professional health care advocates may spend a good deal of time away from the office, meeting with members of the public or staging informational events.
 The position can include weekend and evening hours as well.

 |Experience||2+ years in social services and/or the health care industry|